cbourke/ComputerScienceI/documents/syllabus-1940.md

 week (see Canvas for due dates).

-You may complete hacks on your own, but you are encouraged to collaborate with 1 (at most 2) other students.
+You may complete hacks on your own, but you are encouraged to pair up and collaborate with (**at most**) one other student.
+If you choose to pair up with another student, you must form a pair using canvas (People -> Hack Pairs).

 ### Midterm